Cinekambiya International Film Festival

 Cinekambiya International Film Festival (CIFF) is an annual film festival held in The Gambia.
 The festival was founded by Prince Bubacarr Aminata Sankanu in 2015 and has since had three editions.
-It is supported by German cultural organisation FilmInitiativ Köln.
+It is supported by the German cultural organisation FilmInitiativ Köln.

 History

 Cinekambiya International Film Festival was founded in 2015 as a festival for films made in indigenous languages not always considered in more mainstream festivals in the West.
 As many African filmmakers cannot afford to visit festivals on other continents, CIFF was designed to provide an alternative for them to expose their works to domestic and international audiences.
 The festival is organised by Sanxaari, the production company of Prince Bubacarr Aminata Sankanu.

 The first edition of the festival took place from 26 December 2015 to 3 January 2016.
 The grand patron of this inaugural edition was Isatou Touray, and the theme was "African Cinema and Gender Valuation".
 It took place in the Global Hands Development Hub, Manduar, West Coast Region.
 Following this edition, FilmInitiativ Köln, a German cultural organisation focused on African cinema, pledged its support to future editions of the festival.

 The second edition of the festival had the theme "The Youth Factor", and was also the inaugural festival for the Pan African Screen Awards (PASA).
 It took place from 20 May 2016 to 26 May 2016.
-The third edition of the festival had the theme "Film and the Rights to Truth in Transitional Justice" and took place on 25 December 2017 to 30 December 2017.
+The third edition of the festival had the theme "Film and the Rights to Truth in Transitional Justice" and took place from 25 December 2017 to 30 December 2017.
 The third edition was opened by a screening of Sankanu's production, Bleeding Blade.
 Over 20 Gambian-made films were screened during the festival, as well as productions from Togo, Germany, and Iraq.